RobAustin/low-latency-primitive-concurrent-queues/README.md

 ### Support or Contact
 Having Problems ?
 Contact support@boundedbuffer.com and we’ll help you sort it out.

 ### Blog
-If you are interest in Java, especially around low latency, see  [http://robsjava.blogspot.co.uk] (http://robsjava.blogspot.co.uk)
+If you are interest in low latency java, see my blog at [http://robsjava.blogspot.co.uk] (http://robsjava.blogspot.co.uk)